 - Special health needs.
 This can include hospital care and services, medical supplies, X-rays, lab tests, and more.

 - Prescription drugs, immunizations and vaccines.
 Or find other sources of assistance paying for prescription drugs.

 When children have health insurance, they are less likely to get sick.
 So the government will use the Children's Health Insurance Program (CHIP) to give people better access to health care throughout the critical, early part of their lives and their overall development.
-Being pro-active up front has many benefits for the child and their parents.
+Being pro-active up front with your kids medical or dental needs has many benefits for the child and their parents.

 While CHIP and Medicaid terms can be set by each state, health insurance is normally offered for teenagers and children only.
 It is rare that exceptions are made.
-Usually children and teenagers under the age of 18 can be covered, and the total income (while determined by the number of people in the household) will normally be set around 45 to $50,000 per year.
+Usually children and teenagers under the age of 19 can be covered, and the total income (while determined by the number of people in the household) will normally be 200% of federal poverty levels.

 The CHIP program will allow families to select a doctor for their child if they do not have one already.
 This will ensure they receive the affordable, high quality health care they need.
 So children will be able to receive well-child visits and immunizations that are required to attend school.
 Prescription medications can be provided to children for illnesses.